Alan McGuckian

-Alexander Aloysius "Alan" McGuckian, SJ (born 26 February 1953) is the 33rd Bishop of Down and Connor.
+Alexander Aloysius "Alan" McGuckian, SJ (born 26 February 1953) is an Irish prelate of the Catholic Church serving as the 33rd Bishop of Down and Connor in Northern Ireland.

 Early life and education

 McGuckian was born on 26 February 1953 in Cloughmills, County Antrim, the youngest of six children to Brian McGuckian and his wife Pauline (née McKenna).
+He was named after his uncle, also Alexander Aloysius McGuckian, who died five months before he was born.
+Yet another uncle - Daniel McGuckian was a priest of the Diocese of Down and Connor and served as Parish Priest of Cushendun and then Randalstown until his death in 1980.
 His father was a successful pig farmer who, alongside his brothers, developed the world's biggest pig farm.

 Two of his brothers are also Jesuit priests, while another brother is a businessman and both of his sisters have predeceased him.

 He attended primary school in Cloughmills and secondary school at St MacNissi's College, before beginning studies in Irish and scholastic philosophy at Queen's University, Belfast in 1971, where he was a near-contemporary of future brother bishop Dónal McKeown.
 McGuckian first visited Ranafast in 1968, and has since become a regular visitor to the Donegal Gaeltacht.

 After one year in Belfast, McGuckian entered the Jesuit novitiate at Manresa House in Clontarf, Dublin, during which time he completed a Bachelor of Arts in Latin and Spanish from University College Dublin between 1974 and 1977, a Bachelor of Philosophy from Milltown Institute of Theology and Philosophy between 1977 and 1979, and a Master of Divinity and a Licentiate of Sacred Theology from Regis College, Toronto between 1981 and 1985.
 He subsequently completed a Master of Arts in Irish translation from Queen's University, Belfast.

 He was ordained to the priesthood on 22 June 1984 and made his final profession on 15 February 1997.